SALZKARTOFFEEEL/Darts-Score-Amount/README.md

 # Darts Score Amount
-#### A program to calculate all possible ways of scoring a defined value.
+#### A program to calculate all possible ways of scoring a defined value in the game Darts.

 ## Purpose
 You enter a value from 1 to 180, hit Calculate, it calculates the number of ways to score that amount. – As simple as that.